Bay Aib: Plot

 Shahana and Sadaf are sisters who are married into affluent families.
 Sadaf is of controlling nature and judges people based on their social status.
-She has shrewdly arranged for her daughter Tooba to be engaged to Shahana’s son Taimur knowing that he is the sole heir to Shahana and Gulrez’s wealth.
+She has shrewdly arranged for her daughter Tooba to be engaged to Shahana’s son Taimur knowing that he is the sole heir to Shahana and Gulrez's wealth.
 Safi is Shahana and Sadaf’s only brother, but he is not as wealthy as his sisters are.
 While Shahana is warm towards Safi and his wife Aisha, Sadaf mocks Safi for his middle-class mindset.
 Safi has two children, Ahmed and Inaya.

 Taimur meets with an accident and undergoes multiple surgeries.
-Later, the doctor tells Taimur’s parents that Taimur may not walk again without crutches.
+Later, the doctor tells Taimur's parents that Taimur may not walk again without crutches.
 Sadaf can't bear that her daughter will be marrying a disabled person.
 She decides to fix Tooba’s marriage somewhere else and bars her from meeting Taimur.

-Inaya gets married to Taimur.
+Inaya marris Taimur.
 Sadaf arranges a meet between Tooba and a prospective groom Fawad.
 Fawad instantly likes Tooba and urges Sadaf to expedite the wedding.
 On their wedding night, Taimur tells Inaya that he can never forget Tooba.
 Inaya tells him that if her love for him is true, it will make a place in his heart.
-Tooba gets married to Fawad.
+Tooba marries Fawad.

 Meanwhile, with Inaya’s encouragement, Taimur begins to walk without the walking stick.
 Later, Fawad meets Sarmad and apologises for keeping his first marriage a secret.
 Sarmad assures him of his support.

-Fawad gets killed in an accident.
+Fawad dies in an accident.
 Tooba is devastated, but Sadaf is impervious to Tooba’s anguish.
 Sadaf wants to separate Inaya and Taimur.
-She wants Tooba to marry Tooba.
+She wants Taimur to marry Tooba.